 Today, AstenJohnson products are at work in mills throughout the world.
-Our products help create many kinds of paper, from fine writing press and newsprint to brown paper bags and cardboard boxes.
+Our products help create all types of paper, including tissue, communications and packaging.
 Papermakers in 56 countries trust in and profit from our headbox-to-reel understanding of their operations.

 JWI founded in England as Manchester Wire Works

 Johnson Family purchases Manchester Wire Works

 Manchester Wire Works becomes C.H.
 Johnson & Sons Limited

 Charles Johnson opens first North American operations in Montreal, Canada

 Oscar von Asten cofounds first Belgian-Austrian felt company in Vienna.

 Oscar von Asten becomes sole owner of Asten & Co.

 Eduard von Asten and Harold Hill open first U.S. dryer felt company in Philadelphia, Pennsylvania